And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 They have enough.

-They have enough profit, they're making enough.
+They have enough profit.

 And here's what Marvin Odom said.

-And so the question that the Congress and that the President ought to be asking themselves is how do we incentivize more production?
+And so the question that the Congress and that the president ought to be asking themselves is, how do we incentivize more production?

-Because you get the royalty payments off of that, you get all those jobs and all that income tax that comes with it.
+You get all those jobs and all that income tax that comes with it.

 Charlie, what we really need to do is increase our production of oil.